DandyHQ/mace/docs/Development.md

 going object oriented and I have not come up with a nice way to interface everything.

-Key presses and releases are different depending on the key pressed/released.
-Most of the time keys can be represented as a utf8 encoded string and length such as "a" if the A key is pressed.
-These are given to handletyping.
-In other cases such as the enter key or the escape key handlekey[press|release] is called with a key_t enum given.
-This allows mace's key representation to be seperated from X11, allowing it to be portable in future.
+Keys are mostly straight forward.
+Keys are given to Mace as a unicode string.
+Modifiers are in the form of S-C-A-M-key where S is shift, C for control, A for alt, M for super/meta/windows/apple/whateverthefuckyourspecialkeyiscalled.
+Some keys are given as descriptions such as Return, Tab, BackSpace, etc.
+Anything else should be a utf8 encoded Unicode codepoint.
+Mace then looks through to see if the key is bound to a command.
+If it is it runs the command, otherwise it strips the modifer codes off and puts it after any cursors and increases the cursors by the length of the string.

 # Fonts